KilledByAPixel/ZzFX/README.md

 Sound effects can be generated or manually created using the web based sound effect creation tool.

-Include ZzFX.min.js to load ZzFX, it does not need to be italized.
+Include ZzFX.min.js to load ZzFX, it does not need to be initialized.

 Or you can use ZzFX.micro.js a tiny version that has only the ability to play sounds.